 When to actually cut the flag: The only time to cut the flag and then burn it is when it is too large to safely burn as a whole.
 Safety is paramount.

 Dangerous plastic fumes.
 For a flag that is made of nylon or another type of man-made material, it probably should not be burned.
 Shredding is more appropriate in this case.
 I was provided excellent information by a reader who stated that his organization, along with many others around the country, incinerate these flags.
 Incinerating is not “burning”, it’s burning with much higher heat to completely destroy materials and incinerators usually have filters to capture gases and materials in the flue.

 At home, make a fire on your grill.
 Fold your flag into a rectangle (no, it does not represent a casket) and place it on the fire.
 A flag folded into a triangle is much more difficult to burn due to all of the folded layers.

-As you can see, no one has ever advocated cutting the canton (blue field) from the stripes.
-It is extremely disrespectful to do so and it does not matter what some flag-based website has to say as far as a recommendation.
+As you can see, no one has ever advocated cutting the canton (blue field) from the stripes, except for the Boy Scouts.
+It is inappropriate to do so unless the flag is to large to safely burn and it does not matter what some flag-based website has to say as far as a recommendation.
 Not even this one.
 I am providing links to professional guidance set forth by groups with the intention of providing the utmost respect.